MaximilianBoemer/MaximilianBoemer.github.io/README.md

 # MaximilianBoemer.github.io
-Blog about stuff I did or read
+Blog about stuff I did or read.